Print this page

 Explorer

 The contact owns a 2017 Ford Explorer.
-The contact received notification of NHTSA Campaign Number: 21V316000 (Structure) however, the part to do the recall repair was not yet available.
-The contact stated that while driving at 50 MPH, the roof rail cover detached and separated from the vehicle.
-The contact was made aware of the failure by another driver.
-The dealer was made aware of the failure; however, the vehicle was not diagnosed nor repaired.
-The manufacturer was not made aware of the failure.
-The failure mileage was approximately 62,000.
+The contact stated that while driving at approximately 30 MPH, there was a whistling sound coming through the exterior windshield A-pillar trim.
+The contact received notification of NHTSA Campaign Number: 24V031000 (Structure) however, the part to do the recall repair was not yet available.
+The contact stated that the dealer was contacted and confirmed that the remedy was not available.
+The vehicle was not diagnosed or repaired.
+The contact stated that the manufacturer had exceeded a reasonable amount of time for the recall repair.
+The manufacturer was not made aware of the issue.
+The failure mileage was approximately 71,000.
 VIN tool confirms parts not available.

 Explorer